 Also, the completion of the coloured picture makes you feel productive and content as opposed to scrolling online which can leave you feeling unfulfilled.

 It’s so easy to start colouring, you don’t need expensive pencils or markers and you can choose a colouring book which suits you.
 This colouring book set is perfect, it has 3 colouring books giving you more designs to choose from and comes with a range of all the coloured pencils you’ll need.
-I personally prefer using pencils as it’s less messy than markers and won’t stain your hands.
+I personally prefer using pencils as they’re less messy and won’t stain your hands.

 Mosaics

-This crafty hobby is a bit more advanced than the rest of those suggested, but with a bit of time and patience I think it would be well worth the effort.
+This crafty hobby is a bit more advanced than the rest of those suggested, but with a bit of time and patience I think it is well worth the effort.
 Mosaics are fairly easy to complete with a gentle hand, and you can search up template ideas for your designs.

 I’d recommend getting a mixed colour mosaic tiles pack since this allows you to experiment with a range of ideas and designs before official choosing one.
 The brilliant part of mosaics is that nothing is set until the stones are glued down, so you have a large margin of error to experiment.